dotnet/AspNetCore.Docs/aspnetcore/grpc/browser.md

 By [James Newton-King](https://twitter.com/jamesnk)

- This article explains how to add gRPC-Web to an existing ASP.NET Core gRPC service.
+ This article shows how to configure an existing ASP.NET Core gRPC service to be callable from browser apps using gRPC-Web.
 The [gRPC-Web](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md) protocol allows browser JavaScript and Blazor apps to call gRPC services, since it is not possible to call a HTTP/2 gRPC service from a browser-based app.

-See [Add gRPC services to an ASP.NET Core app](xref:grpc/aspnetcore%23add-grpc-services-to-an-aspnet-core-app) for detailed instructions on how to add gRPC services to an existing ASP.NET Core app.
+See [Add gRPC services to an ASP.NET Core app](xref:grpc/aspnetcore#add-grpc-services-to-an-aspnet-core-app) for detailed instructions on how to add gRPC services to an existing ASP.NET Core app.

 See [Get started with gRPC services](xref:tutorials/grpc/grpc-start) for detailed instructions on how to create a gRPC project.